 Autonomous tractors are being used in agriculture to perform complex tasks, such as maintaining agricultural and wine plots or responding to labour shortages.

-The farmer robot Gaiiar is equipped with two GNSS Trimble antennas, allowing it to evolve among wineries.
+The farmer robot Gaiiar is equipped with two GNSS Trimble Intech antennas distributed by CADDEN, allowing it to evolve among wineries.
 This solution meets the demand for automation of tasks on the part of the operators as well as the shortage of labour in the sector.

 In some cases, the robot completely replaces the tractor since it can be coupled with a sprayer and thus protect the user during spraying.
 The goal is to limit fuel consumption while adjusting the speeds and mass of the unit.